-7 Missing as Deadly California Wildfire Continues to Grow
+7 missing as deadly California wildfire continues to grow

 The erratic flames are blamed for six deaths, including 70-year-old Melody Bledsoe and her great-grandchildren, 4-year-old Emily Roberts and 5-year-old James Roberts.

-The three had been missing since Thursday when their house was engulfed by flames.
+The three had been missing since Thursday when their house was overcome by flames.
 Family members confirmed Saturday that they died.

 “With a heavy heart we are sad to inform you all that Mel and the great-grandbabies were confirmed to be in the home,” the family said on a GoFundMe page.

+Bledsoe broke into sobs as he described speaking to his family by phone as he was rushing to try save them.

+“He just kept saying ‘Grandpa, come and get me,” Bledsoe said, referring to 5-year-old James. “‘The fire’s coming in the back door.
+C’mon Grandpa.’
+I said ‘I’m right down the road.'”

-Another person was found dead after a fire consumed a house, Bosenko said Sunday.
+Another person was found dead after a fire consumed another house, Bosenko said Sunday.

 “This fire is scary to us.
 This is something we haven’t seen before in the city,” Redding Police Chief Roger Moore told reporters Friday night.

-The fire began Monday when a vehicle suffered mechanical failure, officials said.
+The fire began July 23 when a vehicle suffered a mechanical failure, officials said.
 Firefighters had been making progress containing it until Thursday night, when it began to quickly spread.

 At least two people died fighting the fire, and several others have been hurt.